samvdjagt/wvdquickstart/repo.md

 * <a href="https://github.com/samvdjagt/wvdquickstart/tree/master/QS-WVD/scripts/Update-WVDHostPool.ps1" target="_blank">Update-WVDHostPool.ps1</a> and <a href="https://github.com/samvdjagt/wvdquickstart/tree/master/QS-WVD/scripts/Update-WVDHostPoolV2.ps1" target="_blank">Update-WVDHostPoolV2.ps1</a> are currently not used in the automation, but they can be used to update existing host pools with a new image.

 #### QS-WVD/static
+This folder contains the <a href="https://github.com/samvdjagt/wvdquickstart/tree/master/QS-WVD/static/appliedParameters.template.psd1" target="_blank">appliedParameters.template.psd1</a>, which is the template used by the initial ARM deployment to generate the *appliedParameters.psd1* file explained <a href="customize" target="_blank">here</a>.

 #### QS-WVD/static/templates/pipelineinput
+This folder contains all the templates for ARM deployment parameter files.
+These templates are used by the DevOps pipeline as explained <a href="devops" target="_blank">here</a> to generate the parameter files for the deployment of WVD resources in the pipeline.
+The name of the template file indicates what resource it's used for - I will not go deeper into these here.

 ### SharedDeploymentFunctions
+* file 1
+* file 2
+* file 3

+#### SharedDeploymentFunctions/Imaging
+#### SharedDeploymentFunctions/Storage

 ### Uploads